 Pleasingly, and despite the changes, there is consistency in the process.
-The fund continues to be run with an unconstrained multi-cap strategy that was adopted by erstwhile manager Naren in early 2009.
-Haria takes big stock- and sector-specific bets, often against the grain.
-He draws upon Naren’s views on the macroeconomic scenario when taking sector bets, which we view positively, given the latter’s expertise in the same.
-When selecting stocks, Haria treats the recommendations of his analyst team as his initial reference point, and further filters down stocks using a combination of absolute and relative valuation measures.
-Haria’s stock-picking criteria is flexible, allowing for both growth- and value-styled picks.
+The fund continues to be run with an unconstrained benchmark-agnostic multi-cap strategy.
+Haria draws upon Naren’s views on the macroeconomic scenario when taking sector bets, which we view positively, given the latter’s expertise in the same.
+Stocks are selected by using a combination of absolute (DCF models) as well as relative valuation measures (P/E and P/B).
+Haria’s stock-picking style is flexible, allowing both growth- as well as value-styled picks.
 However, valuations play an important role as he avoids investing in expensive stocks/sectors even in his growth picks.
-In the small/mid-cap space, a longer investment horizon of two to three years is typically adopted.
-Here, Haria buys into stocks that his analysts perceive have large upside potential and is willing to patiently wait for the investment case to play out.
-The large-cap portion of the portfolio is traded quite aggressively, though, and incorporates a market-sentiment overlay to determine the portfolio’s tilt.
-We caution that this aspect of the strategy is somewhat risky and can result in additional timing risk in the fund.
+While the manager tends to have a longer investment horizon for his mid/small-cap picks, the large-cap portion of the portfolio is traded quite aggressively.
+We believe this aspect of the strategy is somewhat risky and it results in timing risk in the fund.

 Morningstar Analyst Rating™

-These are early days for Chintan Haria as an analyst and portfolio manager.
+These are still early days for Chintan Haria as an analyst and portfolio manager.

 ICICI Prudential’s stewardship is in line with the industry norm.

-Haria combines absolute and relative valuation measures, with a flair for trading around stocks.
+Haria plies an unconstrained multi-cap strategy with a flair for trading around stocks.

-The fund’s price is in line with that of the median offering in the category.
+The fund’s price is lower than that of a median offering from the ELSS category.